top of page

 Wings to Wheels

-Exhibits here tell of a group of plucky drivers, including racing legend Sir Sterling Moss, who snuck onto the old airfield to race.
+Exhibits in Wings to Wheels tell of a group of plucky drivers, including racing legend Sir Stirling Moss, who snuck onto the old airfield to race.

-Colorful wall display about Silverstone's first Grand Prix, featuring text, graphics, and a photo of Jimmy Brown.
+Colorful wall display at Silverstone museum about Silverstone's first Grand Prix, featuring text, graphics, and a photo of Jimmy Brown.
 Bold black header text.

 On 2 October 1948, the Royal Automobile Club hosted the first British Grand Prix at Silverstone, in front of 100,000 spectators on a track marked out with straw bales, oil drums and rope.
 One of the official programme's for the event is on show and I loved the fonts and painterly graphics.
 You can watch a video online of the race and see some of the spectacular crashes.

-Magazine cover for the 1948 International Grand Prix at Silverstone, featuring green and red race cars with text: "The Autocar".
+Magazine cover for the 1948 International Grand Prix at Silverstone, in a glass case at Silverstone museum, featuring green and red race cars with text: "The Autocar".

-Visitors can manoeuvre themselves into a 1940s racing car and pretend to be one of those vintage racers.
+Agile visitors can manoeuvre themselves into a 1940s racing car and pretend to be one of those vintage racers.
+I've tried getting into race cars at the likes of the Indianapolis Motor Speedway Museum, and suffice to say, racing drivers have different body shapes than me!

-My daughter found a brass rubbing station, and wanted a go, but found they had run out of supplies.
-Haynes Museum (which I wrote about in April 2023) also has brass rubbing stations and they were popular there too.
+My daughter found a brass rubbing station, and wanted a go, but alas, they had run out of supplies.
+Haynes Museum (a guide for which is on the website) also has brass rubbing stations and they were popular there too.
+It's funny how simple that nostalgic hit can be.

 Posters on a wall invite designing a 1948 Grand Prix ad using rubbing plates.
 A sketched car is pinned, with scattered papers below.